Understanding Adversarial Machine Learning: Threats and Challenges

 AI systems can be broadly categorized into two classes: Predictive AI (PredAI) and Generative AI (GenAI).
 Each has unique vulnerabilities and requires different security strategies.

-Understanding Predictive AI (PredAI)
+What is Predictive AI (PredAI)

 Predictive AI is about analyzing past data to predict or categorize inputs.
 Such systems are typically applied to fields like fraud detection, medical diagnosis, recommendation systems, and automated decision-making systems.
 The primary role of predictive AI is to accept an input and return an output based on patterns learned.
 For example, a predictive AI system in finance can examine transactional data to detect potential fraud.

-Understanding Generative AI (GenAI)
+What is Generative AI (GenAI)

-Generative AI, as opposed to predictive AI, aims to generate novel data or content from patterns it has learned.
+Generative AI or GenAI, as opposed to predictive AI, aims to generate novel data or content from patterns it has learned.
 Some examples include language models, and music generation AI.
 In contrast to PredAI, which anticipates a label or result, GenAI creates entirely novel outputs like text, images, or videos.

 The models learn from enormous datasets and can be customized to produce content that replicates human-like reasoning and creativity.